Last Updated: July 08, 2020

 - The Privacy Monitor website and software do not place cookies on your browser or use any other tracking technologies.
 We won’t attempt to personally identify you or your device.

 How does the Privacy Monitor software collect the information?

 - Your IP address and the root domain name of the site you are visiting when using the Privacy Monitor software are automatically sent to us by the software when you visit a website.

 - If you use the Privacy Monitor software to send a request asking us to monitor the privacy disclosures of a website that we’re currently not monitoring, we will receive your IP address and the root domain name when you initiate the request.

 - As noted above, aggregate information (such as total number of downloads of the Privacy Monitor software) is available to us in the accounts we maintain with app store providers which permit us to make the Privacy Monitor available to consumers for their use.

 How do we use the information collected by the Privacy Monitor software?

-- We use the limited information we collect to identify the website you are visiting so we can provide you with information about the site’s privacy practices, including a Privacy Monitor privacy rating for the company that operates the website.
+- We use the limited information we collect to identify the website you are visiting so we can provide you with information about the site’s privacy practices, including an Osano privacy score for the company that operates the website.

 - We use aggregate information to understand how many total users have downloaded the Privacy Monitor software and the types of devices on which they are using it.